The past year has been one of the most mentally challenging periods of our lives.

 Routines have been turned upside down, while uncertainties have been commonplace.
 It is the thought of spending more time with family and friends that keeps many of us going.

-Most of the population will be vaccinated by Xmas 2021 and many of us will be looking to treat our families and friends to a special Xmas dinner.
+Most of the population will be vaccinated by Christmas 2021 and many of us will be looking to treat our families and friends to a special Christmas dinner.
 However, we are often left wondering where the costs are behind our indulgent treats.

-We wanted to provide you with an honest overview of costing so that you know where your hard-earned cash is being spent this Xmas.
+We wanted to provide you with an honest overview of cost so that you know where your hard-earned cash is being spent this Christmas.